The attitude to audio taken by TV advertisers and gamers could not be more contrasting, more telling – or more damning.

 Latterly, loudness management has become a hot topic through television broadcast and broadcasters’ general inability to take effective control of it.
 But it has been shaping popular music recording for decades, in guises ranging from the gentle management of vocal dynamics in a recording and the race for the ‘loudest-sounding’ radio mix, to heavy-handed ducking around the kick drum in dance music.

 The UK’s Classic FM radio station defined a new audience when it combined a ‘light’ programme of classical music with the assistance of levelling borrowed from pop music broadcasting – this may have offended the purists, but it squeezed the dynamic range of a classical orchestra into the window between the noise floor of a car and practical drive-time listening levels.
 Everybody’s been doing it, but nobody is seeing the whole picture.

 While broadcast appears to be in a state of self denial over the loudness of television ads, the AES Convention panel will give music recording a good opportunity to examine its own loudness habit.
 Looking forward, however, it seems that the games industry alone may be bold and capable enough to take the issue on where others have not.
 Watch this space…

 (Loudness Units as defined in EBU-R128, a modified standard based on BS1770)

-ITU BS.1770-3 (Algorithms to Measure Audio Programme Loudness and True-Peak Audio Level)
+ITU BS.1770-3 (White Paper: Algorithms to Measure Audio Programme Loudness and True-Peak Audio Level)